Senneschal/DataStory/index.md

 Note that, the old adage "correlation does not imply causation" is very much applicable to these findings.
 That two countries are correlated only means that the development of the disease in the countries is similar.
 The reasons for this similarity may be many: direct spread of disease, geographical factors, social, economic factors and more.
 These reasons and risk factors for disease will be explored in the next sections.

+##### Economical and political factors

+We saw in the first section that some causes of death were more significant than others.
+If we add the life expectancy and the GDP per capita, we notice that the suggestions we made previously are realistic. <br>
+Indeed, we notice that cardiovascular diseases and apply precipitously to the most developed countries and to the richest countries while other causes of death apply more to the least developed countries. <br>
+Cardiovascular diseases, Musculoskeletal disorders and Neoplasms are considered as diseases of more developed countries but  Maternal and neonatal disorders and Respiratory infections and tuberculosis are diseases that are more prevalent in less developed countries. <br>

+The following graphs show these measures and the evolution of the countries over the years. <br>
+We have also expressed the economic situation of the country by its GDP per capita, which is represented by the size of the spheres.
+Furthermore, the the region and geographical sub-region of the specific country is represented by the colour.

+{% include eco1.html %}

+{% include eco2.html %}

+{% include eco3.html %}

+{% include eco4.html %}

+{% include eco5.html %}

+Also note that nuances exist for certain geographical areas

+Notice, for example, that the countries of the Middle East and the Golf have the economic characteristics of the more developed countries but that they share the medical characteristics of the less developed countries.

+A deeper analysis of the political and medical model of these countries would be interesting for a deeper analysis of the situation.

 ##### Risk factors

-To better understand the risks factors for worlds most deadliest disease, cardiovascular diseases, we analyse a dataset from [Kaggle](https://www.kaggle.com/sulianova/cardiovascular-disease-dataset) .
+To better understand the risks factors for the worlds most deadliest disease, cardiovascular diseases, we analyse a dataset from [Kaggle](https://www.kaggle.com/sulianova/cardiovascular-disease-dataset) .
 This dataset containes data for 70,000 patients each described by 11 features: <br> age, gender, height, weight, ap_hi (systolic blood pressure), ap_lo (diastolic blood pressure), cholesterol, gluc (glucose), smoke (binary), alco (binary acohol use), active (binary exercise).

 <p align="center">
 <img src="assets/correlation.png" width="550px" >